2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 API
 : Short for "Application Programming Interface", it's a set of definitions, tools and clearly defined methods of communication between various software components.

+D
+--

+Dynamic Execution
+: See *out of order execution*

 E
 --